cml87/SpringCore_111_forJenkins/README.md

 ## The proxy design pattern

-The proxy design pattern is a pattern that allow us to inject behaviour into existing code almost without modifying it.
-More specifically, it allows us to modify the obtained/effective behaviour of an object without modifying its class definition.
-The target objects needs to have its "behaviour" defined by an interface it implements, though.
+The proxy design pattern is a pattern that allow us to inject behaviour into an existing class without modifying it.
+The class target objects needs to have its "behaviour" defined by an interface it implements.
+The proxy class will proxy to the target class through that interface.

-Consider a `PersonImpl` class implementing interface `Person`:
+### Proxy: hand made
+A hand made implementation of the proxy pattern is the fallowing.
+Consider a `PersonImpl` class implementing interface `Person`.
+The proxy interface will be `Person`, the target class will be `PersonImpl` and the behaviour of this class will be changed by changing what we get when calling its method `greet()`:
 ```java
 public interface Person {
     void greet();